jacks100/Projects/README.md

 # Projects
-Here is a sample of some projects that I have worked on amd am able to share publicly.
+Here is a sample of some projects that I have worked on and am able to share publicly.